+Do you want to learn how to make potting mix at home?
+Want a quality potting mix recipe?
+Look no further!
 My early experiences with bagged potting mixes were not happy ones.
 With a sea of choices, clueless salespeople and confusing labels, I made more than one bad choice.
+Maybe you have too!

-I got so seriously cheesed off wasting time and money with ‘dried arrangements‘ as a result, I decided to make my own mix.
-It had to be better than going through all that again!
+I got so seriously cheesed off wasting time and money with ‘dried arrangements‘ as a result.
+So I decided to make my own mix.
+It had to be better than going through all that pain!

-Now, I try to be self-reliant and budget conscious where possible by making my own supplies.
-If you don’t already, give home made potting mix a go – it’s easy and saves you a whole lot of headaches!
+Now, I try to be self-reliant and budget conscious where possible, by making my own supplies.
+If you don’t already, give home made potting mix a go.
+It’s easy, saves you money and a whole lot of headaches!

 The ‘Dirt’ on Commercial and Soilless Potting Mixes

-- Surprisingly, the old adage ‘You get what you pay for’ doesn’t always apply.
+- Surprisingly, the old saying ‘You get what you pay for’ doesn’t always apply.
 You often take ‘pot’ luck!
-Gardening Australia ran some potting mix tests that proved this is the case – even their seasoned experts were surprised by the results.
+Gardening Australia ran some potting mix tests that proved this is the case.
+Even their seasoned experts were surprised by the results.